Translation style guide

 Translating page metadata

-Please be especially mindful when translating any strings where the source text is 'en'.
-This represents the language that the page is available in and should be translated to the ISO language code for your language.
+Please be especially careful when translating strings where the source text is 'en'.
+This represents the language page, which is available and should be translated to the ISO language code for your language.
 These strings should always be translated using Latin characters, not the writing script, native to the target language.

 Some examples of language codes for the most widely spoken languages: